Williams Diagnosis Story

 For those who don’t know, “scanxiety” is the anxiety you have about any Bone scans that will update you on your current status.
 Dealing with that can be tough.

-I’ve been talking with a therapist ever since I was diagnosed after my Bone Blood Test Profile revealed issues.
+I’ve been talking with a therapist ever since I tested my complete Lab count CBC and was diagnosed after my Profile revealed issues.
 That helps out a lot.
 Voicing your thoughts and feelings on everything that could go wrong or go great helps.

 Saying the best- and worst-case scenarios aloud helps you ground yourself and realize where you are.